-Case studies are contained in our course locker at the Harvard Business School with the URL http://cb.hbsp.harvard.edu/cb/access/5150060.
+Case studies, which may vary from semester to semester, are contained in the course locker at the Harvard Business School with the URL http://cb.hbsp.harvard.edu/cb/access/5007125.
 Click on this link to select, pay for, and download cases used in this course.
 You must register the first time you visit this site.